Rachel Reeves: Early life and education

-Reeves cites the influence of her father on her and her sister Ellie Reeves MP on her socially democratic politics.
-She recalls how, when she was eight years old, her father, Graham, pointed out the then-Labour Party leader Neil Kinnock on the television and "told us that was who we voted for".
+Reeves cites the influence of her father on her social-democratic politics and those of her sister Ellie Reeves, also a Labour politician.
+She recalls how, when she was eight years old, her father, Graham, pointed out the then Labour Party leader Neil Kinnock on the television and "told us that was who we voted for".
 Reeves says she and her sister have "both known we were Labour since then".
 She joined the Labour Party at the age of sixteen.